Westat: Research activities

-Corporate structure

-Westat is employee-owned.
-All employees can earn a share of ownership through the Westat Employee Stock Ownership Plan (ESOP).
-Since the introduction of the plan in 1977, the value of employee holdings has grown.

 Recognition and claims

-Westat was the recipient of the Policy Impact Award by the American Association for Public Opinion Research in 2011 and 2014, for work for survey work related to “Don’t Ask Don’t Tell” and the National Prison Rape Statistics Program, respectively.
+Westat was the recipient of the Policy Impact Award by the American Association for Public Opinion Research in 2011 and 2014, for survey work that informed the Senate debate which led to the repeal of “Don’t Ask Don’t Tell” and for the National Prison Rape Statistics Program as one of the contractors to U.S. Bureau of Justice Statistics (BJS), respectively.

 In September 2014, Department of Labor’s Office of Federal Contract Compliance Programs discovered, during a scheduled audit of Westat, that the company systematically failed to provide equal employment opportunities to women applicants and applicants with other ethnicities for various positions between the period of October 2008 to September 2009.
 Under the terms of the settlement, Westat paid $1,500,000 in back wages and interest to all affected applicants, made 113 job offers to the original class members as positions become available, corrected record-keeping violations and conducted internal audits.

-Westat ranked #86 in the 2019 Top 100 companies by Washington Technology.
-The company has also been included in Forbes magazine's annual ranking of America's Best Employers For Diversity, Best Employers for Women, Best Employers for Veterans and Best-in-State Employers.
-In 2022, it has been named a Great Place to Work.